aniruth150/School-Management-System/README.md

-# Student Management System
+# School Management System

-A full-stack Student Management System built with **React.js** (Tailwind CSS), **Spring Boot** (Java), and **MySQL**.
+A Full-Stack School Management System built with **React.js** (Tailwind CSS), **Spring Boot** (Java), and **MySQL**.
 It supports role-based access for Admin, Teacher, and Student users, with JWT authentication, dashboards, attendance and marks management, reporting, and notifications.

 ---